AsmaaAlNablsi/AsmaaAlNablsi/README.md

 ## 👩‍💻 About Me

-I am **Asmaa AL Nablsi**, a backend engineer and Computer Engineering graduate from Damascus University (2019).
+I am **Asmaa AL Nablsi**, a Backend Developer and Computer Engineering graduate from Damascus University (2019).
 Passionate about building modern web apps, I specialize in PHP frameworks like **Laravel, Yii2, and WordPress**.

 - 🔭 Currently working on advanced PHP projects with full-stack capabilities.